-In the illustration below, the commercial motor vehicle's blind spots, or "No Zones", are highlighted in blue.
-These are areas to avoid whenever possible.
+In the illustration below, the commercial motor vehicle's blind spots, or "No Zones," are highlighted in blue.
+These are areas to avoid when sharing the road with a truck or bus.

 THE GEORGIA TACT PROJECT Targeting Aggressive Cars & Trucks